History of Port Vale F.C.: 1929–1939: Pre-war ups and downs

 In 1929–30, only the two champions of the Third Divisions (North and South) would be promoted.
 The sale of Kirkham allowed for the strengthening of the team in other areas, though their talisman would still be missed.
 On 29 September 1929, manager Joe Schofield died, with Vale top of the league.
-Reserve team coach Tom Morgan was put in charge of first team affairs.
+Reserve team coach Tom Morgan was put in charge of first-team affairs.
 The club's terrific form continued, and they finished the season as champions on 67 points.
-Their total of 37 goals conceded was the strongest defensive record in all four divisions.
-The 1930–31 was one of the strongest in the club's history.
+Their 37 goals conceded was the strongest defensive record in all four divisions.
+The 1930–31 was among the strongest in the club's history.
 A fifth-place finish in the second tier was achieved mostly thanks to a solid defence.
-At the end of the season the club profited from a mini-tour of the Netherlands, where they recorded two victories over the Dutch Southern XI and a team of international reserves.
-However a loss of £800 was made on the season.
+At the end of the season, the club profited from a mini-tour of the Netherlands, where they recorded two victories over the Dutch Southern XI and a team of international reserves.
+However, a loss of £800 was made on the season.
 Top-scorer for two seasons running, Sam Jennings was transferred to Stockport County; age was quickly catching up with the veteran striker.
 Jennings was one of many moved on or sold; Phil Griffiths was also moved on, sold to Everton for £6,000.
 The new team fared poorly and were skirting the bottom of the division by Christmas time.
-A major boost came therefore, with the re-signing of Wilf Kirkham from Stoke City in January.
+A major boost came, therefore, with the re-signing of Wilf Kirkham from Stoke City in January.
 They finished the season in 20th position, escaping relegation only on goal average.